enakai00/react_textgame/README.md

-# React Text Game Example
+# React Text Game Engine

 Disclaimer: This is not an official Google product.